AdobeDocs/campaign.en/help/v8/send/sms/sms-inbound.md

 >[!IMPORTANT]
 >
 >These kinds of automatic messages do not keep a history.
 Therefore they do not appear in the delivery dashboard.
-[Learn more](delivery-dashboard.md).
 >
 >These messages are not taken into account in the commercial pressure rules.
-[Learn more](../../campaign-opt/using/pressure-rules.md).
+[Learn more](../../../automation/campaign-opt/pressure-rules.md).